iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE/README.md

 # Additional pretrained models to try

-Try muosvr's pretrained model, but first you need to rename the files in model dir.
+Try [muosvr's pretrained models](https://github.com/Muosvr/mycar), but first you need to rename the files in model dir.
 When investigating the .File files, there's hdf5 in the header, indicating it's indeed h5 files that were probbaly renamed to .File when he uploaded the repo.

 Command to analyze file header: